-Analytics users want to spend their time effectively to find better business solutions.
+Analytics users want to spend their time finding better business solutions.
 Instead, they’re spending time writing code, ensuring it is tailored to be cost-performant, or finding themselves limited to building and testing fewer algorithms and models to stay within cost constraints.
-Some users may even be excluded entirely from pursuing analytics due to these new considerations.
+Some users may even be excluded entirely from pursuing analytics due to these considerations.

 Be flexible and innovative by empowering users to manage their cloud consumption.

 The cultural empowerment of cloud financial management is essential to prevent excessive cloud costs and unnecessary workload repatriation.
 SAS offers a solution for ecosystem diagnostics to identify and improve the cost-performance of resource-hungry code.

 The research shows that similar approaches can have vastly different outcomes in the cloud.
 Being able to effortlessly achieve better performance at scale allows cloud costs to be brought into line with expectations.
 Tight harmony between algorithm, data and computing chip allows algorithms to run faster and reduces cost considerations by several orders of magnitude.

 The shift to cloud has increased the ability to mine untapped value from data, but at the risk of driving costs into uncharted territory.
 Changing the behavior of data scientists, analysts and engineers and the code they run is a new challenge and an evolving process.

 The Futurum Group study shows that “SAS Viya’s ability to deliver the same results for 86% lower cost on average or deliver 30X more results for the same resource utilization provides a high degree of flexibility to companies looking to optimize operational costs and AI/ML results,” says Russ Fellows, Senior Partner and Analyst at The Futurum Group.